 During our test period, we found ourselves most frequently using the roller sticks on bare skin.
-If you are rolling out pre- or post-workout, you are most likely wearing shorts and a light shirt, so this makes sense.
-Furthermore, while it is possible to use these sticks over clothing, we wouldn't call this optimal, so we generally preferred bare skin anyway.
+If you are rolling out pre- or post-workout, you're most likely wearing shorts and a light shirt, so this makes sense.
+Furthermore, while it is possible to use these sticks over clothing, it feels sub-optimal to us, so we generally preferred bare skin anyway.

-The best roller sticks create almost no friction with your skin, and roll comfortably and smoothly without catching or yanking on hairs, bunching up and pulling on the skin, pinching, or creating other painful sensations.
-Smooth beads are the best for this function, while deeply grooved beads tend to be far less comfortable.
+The best roller sticks create almost no friction with your skin and roll comfortably and smoothly without catching or yanking on hairs, bunching up and pulling on the skin, pinching, or creating other painful sensations.
+Smooth beads were the best for this function, while deeply grooved beads tended to be far less comfortable.

-Massage roller sticks are designed for and work best on the legs, where you can use both hands and arms to apply maximum pressure.
+Massage roller sticks are designed for and work best on the legs, where you can use both hands and your arms to apply maximum pressure.
 They are especially useful for the calves and shins, which nothing else can target as effectively.
-While they work well on the glutes, hamstrings, and quads, often you can get more pressure on these areas by using a foam roller.
+While they can also work well on the glutes, hamstrings, and quads, often you can generate more pressure on these areas using a ground-based foam roller.
 Two-handed use on the neck works, and roller sticks can be used one-handed by tucking one handle into a hip for rolling out forearms and biceps/triceps.
 Depending on how flexible your arms and shoulders are, they can even be used on the back.
-Generally speaking, a curved point massager will work better for your upper body needs, however.
+Generally speaking, however, a curved point massager will work better for your upper body needs.

-Without doubt, the product that rolls over skin the easiest is The Stick, which features small, smooth beads that roll with very little friction and don't pinch close together.
-Testers also loved the foam covered roller of the Tiger Tail, which can't pinch because there are no separate beads.
-While it features large, knobby beads, the Ameri Fitness also rolls comfortably and smoothly over the skin.
+Without doubt, the product that rolls over skin the easiest is The Stick.
+It features small, smooth beads that roll with very little friction and aren't prone to pinching together.
+Testers also loved the foam-covered roller of the Tiger Tail, which doesn't pinch because there are no separate beads.
+While it features large, knobby beads, the Ameri Fitness also rolled comfortably and smoothly over the skin.

 Friction Over Clothing

-Whether you are rolling out in cold weather where wearing shorts or a t-shirt isn't an option, have to access parts of your body that are going to be covered in clothes no matter what, or simply want a little relief after you've already put your pajamas on at night, how much friction your roller stick creates with your clothing matters.
-For comparison sake, we tested each stick on the same clothing, but found that baggier, thicker clothing is harder to use in conjunction with a roller than thinner, tighter clothing.
+Whether you are rolling out in cold weather when wearing shorts or a t-shirt isn't an option, have to access parts of your body that are going to be covered in clothes no matter what, or simply want a little relief after you've already put your pajamas on at night, how much friction your roller stick creates with your clothing is important.
+For comparison sake, we tested each stick on the same clothing, but also noticed that baggier, thicker clothing is harder to use in conjunction with a roller than thinner, tighter clothing.

-The most egregious offenders made it difficult to use them at all over the top of clothing because they would grip and pull on the cloth, causing it to bunch up and get in the way of a smooth roll.
+The most egregious offenders made it difficult to use them at all over the top of clothing because they would grip and pull on the cloth, causing it to bunch up and interfere with a smooth roll.
 On the other hand, some devices that we couldn't enjoy on bare skin actually felt significantly better with clothes as an intermediary, such as the Gaiam Restore Stick.

 Once again, the smooth, texture-less beads found on The Stick meant that it rolled over clothing better than any other.
-Surprisingly, and despite the large knobby protrusions, the Ameri Fitness also rolls over clothing with no problems, likely due to how large the beads themselves are.
-The Supremus Sports, our top budget option, has large smooth beads and also rolls over clothes relatively well.
+Surprisingly, and despite the large knobby protrusions, the Ameri Fitness also rolled over clothing without problems, likely due to how large the beads themselves are.
+The Supremus Sports, our top budget option, has large smooth beads and also rolled over clothes relatively well.

-If all you want to do is quickly warm up cool muscles, or help flush out some of the accumulated toxins after a workout, then a light, smooth-rolling session that increases blood flow is the ticket.
-However, if you want to work out persistent knots or loosen up overly tight tissue, you are going to want to go a bit deeper.
-For this, you need to able to apply targeted pressure on just the spot you want, which is easier done with some roller sticks than others.
+If all you want to do is quickly warm up cool muscles or flush out some of the accumulated toxins after a workout, then a light, smooth-rolling session to increase blood flow is the ticket.
+However, if you want to work out persistent knots or loosen up overly tight tissue, you are going to need to go deeper and slower.
+For this, you need to able to apply targeted pressure on just the spot you want, and this is easier to do with some roller sticks than others.

 How much pain you induce with your muscle roller stick is completely up to you.
 However, different levels of pressure work best for different purposes.
 Light and gentle pressure is optimal for increasing blood flow without damaging tissues, and this is what you should aim for when warming up or using the stick for recovery.
-If you are trying to relieve pain or loosen up overly sore muscles, be aware that pain and soreness indicate muscle damage, so rolling no harder than medium pressure will work best without setting you back.
-For breaking up knots and scar tissue, you may need to press as hard as you can handle, but by doing so you are likely creating tissue damage, so you may end up with soreness afterwards, and a period of recovery could be needed to notice significant improvements.
+If you are trying to relieve pain or loosen up overly sore muscles, be aware that pain and soreness indicate muscle damage, so rolling with medium pressure should work best without setting you back.
+For breaking up knots or scar tissue, you may need to press as hard as you can handle, but by doing so you are likely creating tissue damage, so you may end up with soreness afterwards, and a period of recovery could be needed before you notice significant improvements.

-To do this, smooth beads works better than textured ones, and it really helps to have a rigid spindle that doesn't bend as you push down as hard as you desire.
-Every tester agreed that the Tiger Tail is simply the best for pressing hard to work out deep tissue tightness, and most said they would make it their top choice for this exact reason.
-Depending on where you are massaging, we find it can even perform as good as a foam roller.
-The economical Supremus Sports is another good choice for applying pressure to the legs, but didn't work as well for us on other parts of the body.
+For applying targeted pressure, smooth beads work better than textured ones, and it really helps to have a rigid spindle that doesn't bend when you push down as hard as you desire.
+Every tester agreed that the Tiger Tail was simply the best for pressing hard to work out deep tissue tightness, and most said they would make it their top choice for this exact reason.
+Depending on where you're massaging, we found that it can even perform as good as a traditional foam roller.
+The economical Supremus Sports is another good choice for applying pressure to the legs, but it didn't work as well for us on other parts of the body.

 For optimal usage, it's nice to be able to roll your stick smoothly and quickly back and forth.
-Unfortunately, many of the products are designed such that there is a fair amount of built-in friction, which prohibits you from rolling as quickly as you can, and often takes more energy.
-It seems to us that the plastic bead on stainless steel spindle creates more friction than plastic on plastic.
-Of course, the looser the beads fit on the spindle, the less friction, whereas tightly fitted beads create more friction.
+Unfortunately, many of the products are designed so that there is a fair amount of built-in friction, which requires more energy to use and may prohibit you from rolling as quickly as you want.
+It seems to us that the plastic bead/stainless steel spindle combination creates more friction than plastic on plastic.
+Of course, the looser the beads fit on the spindle, the less friction.
+Tightly fitted beads, in contrast, create more friction.

 Once again, the smoothest rolling product by far is The Stick.
-This makes it especially effective for warming-up and recovering from runs or workouts, because it enables rapid action that greatly increases blood flow.
-The Ameri Fitness also rolls very smooth.
-While the crowd favorite Tiger Tail isn't quite as frictionless, our testers found themselves willing to overlook this deficiency for its targeted pressure.
+This makes it especially effective for warming-up and recovering from runs or workouts because it enables rapid action that greatly increases blood flow.
+The Ameri Fitness also rolls very smoothly.
+The crowd favorite Tiger Tail isn't quite as frictionless, but our testers found themselves willing to overlook this deficiency due to its benefits for targeted pressure.

-Muscle roller sticks are a fantastic tool for self-massage, and are an important part of almost every runner's daily routine for injury prevention and self-maintenance.
-Their use isn't limited to runners, and nearly any athlete or person who works out can find a role for them in relieving pain and soreness, loosening tight muscles, and quicker recovery.
+Muscle roller sticks are a fantastic tool for self-massage and should be an important part of almost every runner's daily routine for self-maintenance and injury prevention.
+Their use isn't limited to runners, and nearly any athlete or person who works out can find a role for them in relieving pain and soreness, loosening tight muscles, and speeding up recovery.
 We hope this review has provided information and recommendations that serve you well in choosing the perfect stick for your needs.

 — Andy Wellman